+- 1.2.
+The board lacks accountability and oversight, coupled with sustained poor performance relative to peers.
+Sustained poor performance is measured by one- and three-year total shareholder returns in the bottom half of a company's four-digit GICS industry group (Russell 3000 companies only).
+Take into consideration the company's five-year total shareholder return and operational metrics.
+Problematic provisions include but are not limited to:

+- A classified board structure;

-- A supermajority vote requirement; - Either a plurality vote standard in uncontested director elections or a majority vote standard with no plurality carve-out for contested elections; - The inability of shareholders to call special meetings; - The inability of shareholders to act by written consent; - A dual-class capital structure; and/or - A non-shareholder-approved poison pill.
+- A supermajority vote requirement;

+- Either a plurality vote standard in uncontested director elections or a majority vote standard with no

+plurality carve-out for contested elections;

+- The inability of shareholders to call special meetings;

+- The inability of shareholders to act by written consent;

+- A dual-class capital structure; and/or

+- A non-shareholder-approved poison pill.